RWTH-HPC/sx-aurora-offloading/docs/internal/doxygen/Classes/classDiscoverTypesInDeclVisitor.md

 )
 ```

 Retrieves the declaration of the type found and passes it on.

+**Parameters**:

+  * **TP**

+Processing function for types.

+Processes types found by the [DiscoverTypesInDeclVisitor](../Classes/classDiscoverTypesInDeclVisitor.md)

 ## Public Attributes Documentation